 Ministry to Asian and Latino communities has been the life work of Nayoung Ha and Jorge Morales.

-An ordained minister of PC(USA), Rev. Dr. Nayoung Ha received her Master of Arts in Theological Studies from McCormick, having previously earning a Master of Divinity from the Hanshin Theological Seminary in Busan, South Korea where she grew up.
-She went on to receive a Master’s in Theology and her Doctor of Divinity degrees from the Lutheran School of Theology in Chicago.
-Rev. Ha came to Chicago in 2003 and has focused her efforts on immigrant and refugee rights, interfaith religious leader organizing, deportation defense, racial equity, language access, and voter rights protection for Korean/Asian American communities.
+An ordained minister of PC(USA), Rev. Dr. Nayoung Ha received her Master of Arts in Theological Studies from McCormick, having previously earned a Master of Divinity from the Hanshin Theological Seminary in Seoul, South Korea.
+She went on to receive a Masters in Theology and her Doctor of Philosophy degrees from the Lutheran School of Theology in Chicago.
+Rev. Dr. Ha came to Chicago in 2003 and has focused her efforts on immigrant and refugee rights, interfaith religious leader organizing, deportation defense, racial equity, language access, and voter rights protection for Korean/Asian American communities.

 The former Conference Minister of the Illinois Conference of the United Church of Christ, Rev. Dr. Jorge L. Morales earned his Master of Divinity and Doctor of Ministry degrees from McCormick.
 From 1973 to 1975, while a student at the seminary, he helped to establish, and later coordinate the Hispanic Ministries Program, recruiting students, adjunct faculty and assisting in curriculum development.
 He continued to support the program after his graduation.
 Over his ministry career, Rev. Morales contributed to the establishment and founding of several church and community-based institutions, including San Lucas United Church of Christ, the Center for Community and Leadership Development, Latinas in Illinois, the First Congregational Church Preschool and Day Care Center, and Sembrando El Futuro/SELF (Sowing the Future) Youth Center.